When dealing with a bed bug infestation…

 In bed bugs, the scent of vinegar overwhelms their nervous system and corrodes protective chemicals along their exoskeletons, effectively drying them out.

-This is the compound which gives garlic its trademark scent (and is also responsible for “garlic breath.”)
+This is the compound that gives garlic its trademark scent.

 Insects have no way of filtering out the scent caused by allicin, and will therefore flee when they smell garlic in the air.
 Combining garlic with a vinegar treatment is a great way to flush out bed bugs, though keep in mind that neither of them are effective ways to kill them.